facebook

 Plant Dimensions: 12"–24" tall

-Variety Information: Slightly savoyed, purplish-red, thick and tender leaves, in a loose head.
+Variety Info: Slightly savoyed, purplish-red, thick and tender leaves, in a loose head.
 Spicy, rich horseradish flavor intensifies with heat and as leaves get larger.
 'Red Giant' can be used when very young and small, or more matured.
-If left to reseed, the volunteers revert to its strong-tasting, wild predecessor.
 It is particularly tolerant to cold and bolting, and has wide soil adaptability.

 When to Sow Outside: RECOMMENDED.
 4 to 6 weeks before your average last frost date, when soil temperature is at least 40°F, ideally 60°–75°F. Successive Sowings: Every 3 weeks until 10 to 12 weeks before your average first fall frost date for continuous harvest.
 Mild Climates: Sow in late fall through winter for cool–season harvest.